Article I: Name

-Article VII: Capital Stock
+Article IX: Capital Stock

 The Corporation shall have no capital stock and shall have no authority to issue shares.

-Article VIII: Membership
+Article X: Membership

 - Membership in the Order is open to any self-identified LGBTQ+ person aged 18 years or older.
 No person shall be denied membership on the basis of race, ethnic background, religion, physical handicap, or age (except as noted above).